rahulshukla29081999/rahulshukla29081999/README.md

 ### Hi there 👋 Rahul here 😎

-I'm Currently A Computer Science Student Exploring Different Technologies 😊

-- 🔭 I’m Currently Working On ...
-Web Developmet -Pyhon Django
-- 🌱 I’m Currently Learning ...Web Development And Programming
-- 👯 I’m Looking To Collaborate On ...
-Web
-- 💬 Ask Me About ...Web
-- 📫 How To Reach Me: ...shuklarahulkanpur@gmail.com
-- 😄 Pronouns: ...
-HE/Him
-- ⚡ Fun Fact: ...Programming is 10% code rest 90% is debugging
+- ⚡ Fun Fact: ...Programming is 10% code rest 90% is debugging...

-### Technologies and languages and Framework known:
- Python, Sql, Github,Django, Html, Css

 <br>
 <br>